 Just like GERD, LPR is brought on by acid reflux and there are a host of causes which can bring it on but the most common one is the same as it where for GERD with the value directly above the stomach which is meant to keep the acid inside the stomach relaxes too much and doesn’t keep the acid in this stomach as it should.

-The difference when comparing LPR with GERD is that someone with LPR will most likely have issues or symptoms in their throat area whereas a GERD patient will not.
+The difference between LPR and GERD is that someone with LPR will most likely have issues or symptoms in their throat area whereas a GERD patient will not.
 This can be a sore throat, a burning sensation in the throat, hoarseness and also a host of others.
 Check out my article on LPR symptoms for everything covered in detail.
 For more information on LPR check out – my complete guide to LPR.

 What is the Difference Between Them?